VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 6. Create and run a staged x64 meterpreter listener using msfconsole.
 7. Run your compiled .exe and check that a stable command and control channel opens.
 ### Analysing the Direct Syscall Dropper
 8. Use the Visual Studio **dumpbin** tool to analyse the syscall dropper.
+Are there any Win32 APIs being imported from kernel32.dll?
 Is the result what you expected?
-9. Use the **API Monitor** tool to analyse the syscall dropper in the context of the four APIs used.
+9. Use **x64dbg** to debug or analyse the dropper.
+     - Check which Win32 APIs and native APIs are being imported.
+If they are imported, from which module or memory location are they imported?
 Is the result what you expected?
-10. Use the **x64dbg** debugger to analyse syscall droppers: from which module and location are the syscalls of the four APIs used executed?
+     - Check from which module or memory location the syscalls for the four APIs used are executed.
 Is the result what you expected?

 ## Visual Studio
 You can download the POC from the code section of this chapter.
 The code works as follows, shellcode declaration is the same as before in both droppers.